segmentio/segment-docs/src/privacy/consent-management.md

 ![Diagram outlining information flowing from an end user to Segment destinations](/docs/privacy/images/consent-overview.png)

+After a user sets their consent preferences on your website or mobile app, Segment requires you to add the [consent object](#consent-object) to all events.
+If you are using OneTrust, Segment provides a wrapper for your mobile and web libraries that can add the consent object to your events.
+If you are using another CMP, you are required to add the consent object to your events by creating your own wrapper.
+For more information, see the [Configure Consent Management documentation](/docs/privacy/configure-consent-management).

-After a user sets their consent preferences, Segment captures them with a wrapper for your mobile and web libraries and updates the [consent object](#consent-object).
-The events are then sent downstream to any destinations in categories that an end user consented to share data with.
+The events, stamped with the consent object, are then sent downstream to any destinations in categories that an end user consented to share data with.

 > info ""
 > Segment collects consent for both registered users and anonymous users.